-Guidelines for New Group Therapy Members
+Guidelines for Group

-To enrich your way of communicating and connecting with others, in group therapy you’ll be encouraged to:
+To enrich your way of communicating and connecting with others, in group therapy, you’ll be encouraged to:

 - Voice your thoughts and feelings toward fellow group members.